-This is the most common request processed by the MISS DIG 811 System.
-This request is made in compliance with the state law requirement of 72-hour notice before digging.
-It involves a request to identify utility and pipeline facility locations at a specific address or area for a specific dig-start date.
+This is the most common request processed by MISS DIG 811.
+This request is made in compliance with the state law requiring 72-hour notice before digging.
+It involves a request to identify facility locations at a specific address or area for a specific dig-start date.